 Absolutely!
 You are welcome to send your own lifejacket with your child OR we have some available to borrow!
 We will ensure that they are wearing it whenever they are in the water.

 Campers are not allowed to swim deeper than an adults waist.
-The staff form a boundary around the swim zone to contain the fun.
+The staff form a boundary around the swim zone to contain the fun to a centralized area.
 We also swim with the buddy system, do regular head counts and have Certified Lifeguards present.

 Yes!
 We have snacks available for gluten/dairy free children.
 Please indicate the need on the registration form and we will work with you to determine what they can/cannot eat with the snacks and meals that we provide.